guatzin818/www/Features.md

 Above all, we reduce communication cost to O(0.5 * #feature* #bin) for data parallel in LightGBM.

+### Voting parallel

+Voting parallel further reduce the communication cost in Data parallel to constant cost.
+It uses two stage voting to reduce the communication cost of feature Histograms.
+For more details, please refer to [this paper](http://papers.nips.cc/paper/6381-a-communication-efficient-parallel-algorithm-for-decision-tree).

 ## Applications and metrics